 Now all of this is right out of the gate, as you take those first steps to engage your new subscriber and start to build a relationship with them through these triggered emails.
 Next, you have to keep the momentum going so they stay engaged, with great content and an appropriate frequency.
 Also remember to listen to preferences, through what your new subscribers do or don’t do, say or don’t say…if they don’t tell you point blank.

-Maropost for Marketing’s email builder feature allows you to create astonishing emails which will increase engagement and result in higher ROI.
+Maropost for Marketing’s email builder feature allows you to create astonishing email templates which will increase engagement and result in higher ROI.